Samsung Galaxy Book series: Tablet era (2016–2019)

+Transition to laptops (2019–2021)

 In October 2019, Samsung announced the Galaxy Book Ion (clamshell) and Galaxy Book Flex (convertible) laptops.
-Both of these are Intel x86 computers and marked the replacement of the Samsung Notebook 9.
-They were the world's first laptops with QLED displays, and the Flex is bundled with an S Pen stylus.
-Throughout 2020 and 2021, further new models were launched that cemented Samsung Galaxy Book as a full replacement brand of the Samsung Notebook line.
+Both were Intel x86 computers and marked the replacement of the Samsung Notebook 9.
+They were the world's first laptops with QLED displays, and the Flex came bundled with an S Pen stylus.

 Ahead of CES 2020, Samsung introduced the Galaxy Book Flex α (Alpha), a cheaper variant of the Flex.
 Both the Ion and Flex were released later in 2020.
-In May 2020, a Galaxy Book S running on low-power Intel Core "Lakefield" was unveiled, which was called a “hybrid processor”.
-At the end of the year, the successors Samsung Galaxy Book Ion2 and Flex2 were announced as part of the 2021 line-up.
-At Samsung's Unpacked 2021 event the gaming laptop Galaxy Book Odyssey (successor of Notebook Odyssey) with an Nvidia RTX 3050 Ti graphics chip, was unveiled.'
-Galaxy Book Go featured a Snapdragon 7c Gen2 processor.
+In May 2020, a variant of the Galaxy Book S running on the low-power Intel Lakefield processor was unveiled, which Samsung described as a "hybrid processor".
+At the end of 2020, the successors Samsung Galaxy Book Ion2 and Flex2 were announced as part of the 2021 lineup.

-Samsung Galaxy Book, Book Pro, and Book Pro 360 were unveiled in April 2021.
-While Book is a base clamshell laptop model, the Pro is a slightly better model, while Pro 360 is a convertible like the Flex was before.
+At Samsung's Unpacked 2021 event in April, several new models were unveiled: the Galaxy Book Odyssey, a gaming laptop (successor to the Notebook Odyssey) with an Nvidia RTX 3050 Ti graphics chip; and a new Galaxy Book (a base-model clamshell laptop sharing its name with the earlier 2017 tablet but now in a traditional laptop form factor), the Galaxy Book Pro, and the Galaxy Book Pro 360 (a convertible, succeeding the Flex).
+The Galaxy Book Go, featuring a Snapdragon 7c Gen2 processor, was also announced.
+Throughout 2020 and 2021, these new models cemented Samsung Galaxy Book as a full replacement for the Samsung Notebook line.

 In 2021, a foldable Galaxy Book Fold 17 was rumored, although it has not been made official.

+Annual refresh series (2022–present)

-The Galaxy Book2 series was announced in February 2022.'
-The models include Book2 Pro 360, Book2 Pro, Book2 360, and Book2.
+Beginning in 2022, Samsung adopted an annual numbered series for the Galaxy Book line.
+The Galaxy Book2 series was announced in February 2022, with models including the Book2 Pro 360, Book2 Pro, Book2 360, and Book2 (not to be confused with the similarly named 2018 Galaxy Book 2 tablet).

 The Galaxy Book3 Ultra, Book3 Pro, Book3 Pro 360, and Book3 360 were unveiled on February 1, 2023.
+The Book3 Ultra was the first in the line to feature high-end Nvidia GeForce RTX 40 series mobile graphics.

-The Galaxy Book4 series (Ultra, Book4 Pro, Book4 Pro 360, and Book4 360) were unveiled on February 26, 2024.
-Later, the more base model Book4 was unveiled.
-This was followed by the Book4 Edge on May 20, which runs on the ARM-based Snapdragon X Elite processor.
+The Galaxy Book4 series (Ultra, Pro, Pro 360, and 360) were unveiled on February 26, 2024, featuring Intel's new Core Ultra processors.
+A base model Book4 followed later.
+The Book4 Edge, unveiled on May 20, marked a return to ARM-based processors for the line, using the Snapdragon X Elite.